Pseudogapping: Theoretical analyses

 Like many ellipsis mechanisms, pseudogapping challenges theories of syntax.
 One major difficulty concerns the syntactic status of the elided material.
 Under normal circumstances, this material often does not qualify as a constituent.
 Phrase structure grammars that posit the constituent as the fundamental unit of syntax must therefore seek some means of accounting for the fact that the elided material (= the pseudogapped material) does not appear to be a constituent.
 One widespread account of the phenomenon is to assume movement followed by ellipsis.
 The remnant is moved out of the encompassing constituent, so that the encompassing constituent can then be elided.
 The following trees are representative of the movement plus ellipsis approach (the details will vary); they illustrate the second part of the sentence Phil tried to help you, but he didn't me:

 A BPS-style (bare phrase structure) tree convention is employed here insofar as the words themselves are used to label the nodes in the tree.
 The tree on the left illustrates the underlying structure before movement and ellipsis, and the tree on the right shows the actual surface material.
 The object pronoun me is moved leftward out of the encompassing constituent try to help me, so that this constituent can then be elided - ellipsis here is indicated using the lighter font.
 Assuming movement first and ellipsis second in this manner, a constituent-based analysis of pseudogapping (and other ellipsis mechanisms) is possible, since the elided material can be viewed as a constituent after all.

-An alternative analysis takes the catena as the fundamental unit of syntactic analysis instead of the constituent.
-The catena is a unit of syntactic analysis that is closely associated with dependency grammars.
-Any word or any combination of words that is continuous in the vertical dimension with respect to dominance is a catena.
-In the example, the elided words qualify as a catena in surface syntax, which means movement is not necessary:

-The elided words in light gray qualify as a catena (but not a constituent).
-Thus if the catena is taken as the fundamental unit of syntactic analysis, the analysis of pseudogapping can remain entirely with what is present on the surface.